Leveraging one of Grepsr’s job postings data projects to gather insights — the hottest industries and employers, including working conditions

 Top 5 employers

-In our sample data, between January and mid-April 2023, UnitedHealth Group listed the most job openings with 1,210 records, followed by JPMorgan Chase (1,210), Marriott International (1,173), US Veterans Health (1,146) and Northrop Grumman (1,143).
+In our sample data, between January and mid-April 2023, UnitedHealth Group listed the most job openings with 1,210 records.
+It is followed by JPMorgan Chase (1,210), Marriott International (1,173), US Veterans Health (1,146) and Northrop Grumman (1,143).

 Contrary to our previously-observed average ratio of 70:30 for full-time to part-time jobs, the same ratio varies quite significantly within the top 5 employers.